NASCAR Fast Facts

 Most stock car races are held on oval asphalt tracks.
 The distance of race tracks can vary from 1/8 of a mile to 2 3/5 of a mile.

-NASCAR runs three national series: the Monster Energy Series, the XFINITY Series and the Camping World Truck Series, which is for trucks only.
+NASCAR runs three national series: Monster Energy Series, XFINITY Series and Camping World Truck Series, which is for trucks only.

 Restrictor plates, which slow cars down, are used at Talladega and Daytona International Speedways.
 They were installed because of the high banks found at both tracks.